What is Textiles?

 Art and Design coursework 60% of A2 (30% of A Level)

 Externally set 12 hour exam 40% of A2 (20% of A Level)

 Each Unit will include development studies and research in a work journal or sketchbook together with finished pieces of work.

 While many students go on to follow art and design courses in higher education, this course is by no means only for future fashion or textile designers.
 A Level Textiles is accepted by all universities for almost all courses.
 It offers a broad and valuable education developing aesthetic awareness and judgement together with creative thinking.

 Alternatively you may choose to move directly into employment in one of the careers associated with fashion and textiles such as promotion, advertising, buying or marketing.

 The most important qualification for success is enthusiasm for, and interest in, the subject.
-We will normally expect you to have achieved a C in GCSE in Art or Textiles, although in exceptional circumstances we do consider students without an art/textiles qualification.
+We will normally expect you to have achieved a C at GCSE in Art or Textiles, although we do consider students without an art/textiles qualification.
 You must have an open mind and enjoy the challenge of exploring new ideas and ways of working.

 All students will be expected to provide their own textbooks, stationery, computer disks and calculators (where appropriate).

 Essential: Approximately £10-£15 for sketchbooks and materials per project.

 Optional: £50 for trips and additional materials.
 A sewing machine is useful but not essential as students are able to use the department machines during and outside lesson times.